When Your Body Says “F*ck. No.”

 This is just how life is now.

 My coaches reminded me that I'd already done this before.
 A decade earlier, after a 10-year relationship ended, I had rebuilt my entire life.
-I had to re-examine what I wanted my next chapter to be—and I did it.
-Created parenthood, grew my consulting business, and took on every area of my life.
+I re-examined what I wanted my next chapter to be—and I did it.
+Created parenthood, grew my consulting business, and lived in New Orleans for months at a time.

 * * *

 Two years.
 Messy.
 Terrifying.
-Exhilarating.
+Unknown, yet exhilarating.
 Like jumping off a cliff without a bungee cord.

 I had to learn what my body was trying to tell me.
 What serves me versus what confines me.
 What frees me versus what numbs me.